This page contains information on Scheduled International Air Service Licences for foreign international airlines1.

-6.2 When the terms or conditions of a licence have been varied, notice of the variation, including its terms, is given in The New Zealand Gazette.
+7.2 When the terms or conditions of a licence have been varied, notice of the variation, including its terms, is given in the New Zealand Gazette.

-7.1 If a scheduled international air service licence has been granted for a specified term, an application for its renewal must be lodged with the Secretary for Transport (at the address given in paragraph 2.1 above) not less than three months before the date on which the licence expires.
+8.1 If a scheduled international air service licence has been granted for a specified term, an application for its renewal must be lodged with the Secretary for Transport (at the address given in section 2 above) not less than one month before the date on which the licence expires.

 8.2 Where an application has been made for the renewal of a licence, the licensing authority must apply the same criteria relating to international agreements and safety/security certification as are applied at the time an application is made for a new licence (see Section 3).

 8.3 The renewal of a licence takes effect from the date of expiry of the licence for which renewal is granted.
 The licence may be renewed for an indefinite or specified term.